-As I covered Monday, President Trump recently struck hilarity in response to a question about Alexandria Ocasio-Cortez.
+As I covered Monday, President Trump gave a striking response to a question about Alexandria Ocasio-Cortez.

 The Donald was readying to leave for New Orleans when a reporter pointed out that the New York representative had called him “racist” in a 60 Minutes interview.
 Furthermore, she’d said this to Anderson Cooper: